giang1510/ProjectPSM/Tipps.md

 # Solution to common problems

 - HTTPS certificate trust:

   - dotnet dev-certs https --trust
   - dotnet dev-certs https --clean (this first if above not working)

+- Downgrade/ Use other node version
+  - npm install -g n
+  - n 18.10.0

 # Tools to install